Music from "The Elder": Release and promotion

-Reception
+Critical reception

-When Kiss premiered Music from "The Elder" for their management and record company in October 1981, the reaction was a mixture of confusion and resentment.
+Critical reception for Music from "The Elder" was relatively kind on release, but the album was a commercial failure and for a long time unpopular with the involved parties, label and musicians alike, as well as critics, even considering it to be one of the worst albums ever made.
+When Kiss premiered the album for their management and record company in October 1981, the reaction was a mixture of confusion and resentment.
 Business manager Howard Marks refused to allow his company's name to appear in the liner notes.
 Fan reaction was equally harsh, while critical reaction was comparatively positive.
 "A surprisingly good attempt by Kiss to edge forward…" wrote Fred Dellar in Hi-Fi News & Record Review.
 "The mix of familiar HM riffs and well-honed harmony vocals sometimes throw up images of Queen.
 Which is not at all a bad thing."

-But while reviews like the one printed by Rolling Stone were kinder than past judgements, the album disappeared from the US chart by February 1982.
-Q magazine ranked Music From "The Elder" 44th in their list of The 50 Worst Albums Ever.
+But while reviews like the one printed by Rolling Stone were kinder than past judgments, the album disappeared from the US chart by February 1982.
+Q ranked Music From "The Elder" 44th in their list of The 50 Worst Albums Ever.
 The same magazine ranked the album 6th in their list of 15 Albums Where Great Rock Acts Lost the Plot.

 Most participants in the album subsequently said that it was a major misstep.
 Ezrin, despite his recent success with the even more ambitious The Wall, admitted that his judgments concerning Music from "The Elder" were clouded due in large part to a cocaine addiction at the time.
 Stanley and Simmons admit that they were "delusional" concerning the project, while Frehley stated that he felt that it was not a good idea to begin with.

 Accolades

-Despite the general negative feelings towards this album, it has garnered some occasional praise in recent years.
+Despite the general negative feelings toward this album, it has garnered some occasional praise in recent years.
 In 2011, Spanish authors Alberto Díaz and Xavi Martínez included it in their book Concept albums: 150 essential releases.
 Also in 2011, the American website Guitar World mentioned the album among their 50 Great Albums Celebrating Their 30th Anniversary in 2011 while the Brazilian magazine Roadie Crew did likewise in a list of The 81 Greatest Albums of 1981.
 Roadie Crew would later, in 2017, rank it among their greatest 40 concept albums ever, at #22.
 In 2016, Classic Rock ranked the album among a list of The 20 Most Underrated Classic Rock Albums Ever, calling the album "anomalous" but stating that it "nonetheless has much to recommend it".
 In 2018, the French edition of the Rock Hard magazine included it in the Volume 2 of its "ideal metaltheque", in the concept albums category.